Risk sharing under heterogeneous beliefs without convexity: Admissible risk measures

+Definition~\ref{def:compatible} is best illustrated in the special case where $\rho$ is convex.
+By \cite[Proposition 1.1]{continuity}, $\dom(\rho^*)\cap L^1$ is rich under these assumptions.
+Moreover, convexity entails that the asymptotic cone $\CA_\rho^\infty$ collects acceptable net losses $U$ of particular quality; arbitrary quantities $tU$, $t>0$, thereof are still acceptable.
+If $\E_\P[ZU]=0$ for a strictly positive probability density $Z\in L^1_+$ and $U$ is not constant, then it must take negative and positive values, thus triggering net gains {\em and} net losses.
+If $\rho$ is sufficiently risk averse and gains can never fully compensate large losses obtaining in different states, this should disqualify $U$ from being acceptable in arbitrary volumes.

 The notions of admissibility and compatibility are of central importance for the second step in the quest for optimal allocations outlined in the introduction: extracting a convergent optimising sequence.
 They thus appear prominently in Theorems~\ref{thm:risksh_mon} and \ref{thm:application2} below.
-However, a $\Q$-consistent risk measure can only be admissible if $\Q\approx\P$.
+The next proposition presents a more concrete description of admissible risk measures.